 Los Angeles Philharmonic

 In the fall of 2010, HOLA established a formal partnership with the Los Angeles Philharmonic Association to be the second site of the Youth Orchestra LA (YOLA).
 YOLA is the ﬁrst orchestra in the nation that is directly modeled after the Venezuelan El Sistema program, one of the world’s most prestigious classical music and instrumental youth education programs.
 Gustavo Dudamel, the Music Director of the LA Philharmonic, is a product of El Sistema.
 When Gustavo joined the LA Phil five years ago, he brought with him a strong belief that every student should be given the chance to learn a musical instrument and have the opportunity to succeed.
-In YOLA at HOLA’s ﬁrst year, HOLA engaged 100 ﬁrst- and fourth-graders, offering over 15 hours each week of intensive ensemble-based music instruction and full orchestra rehearsals.
+In YOLA at HOLA’s ﬁrst year, HOLA engaged 100 ﬁrst- and fourth-graders, offering up to 15 hours each week of intensive ensemble-based music instruction and full orchestra rehearsals.
 Now in its fourth year, YOLA at HOLA serves 250 elementary, middle and high school aged youth.
 In addition to receiving classical music and instrumental instruction, these students beneﬁt from HOLA’s proven academic services, providing each student with a unique comprehensive educational experience and personal attention from caring adults.
 In an effort to engage the entire community in this process of societal change, HOLA hosts “Community Saturdays” in order to foster strong and joyful music making that welcomes not only YOLA families, but anyone of any age wanting to make music and engage in a culture of community.